GenericMale/csvwriter/README.md

     - Decimal separator for numbers
     - Quoting character
     - Quoting mode (always, never, everything but numbers, only when needed)
+    - Escape character if quoting is disabled
     - Array delimiter for arrays of primitives (strings, numbers, booleans)
     - Nesting delimiter for complex objects
     - Newline character to end rows (CRLF or LF)
+- Good test coverage

 ## Command Line Interface